black-ai/blackbox-documentation/websocket-requests.md

 #### ExpiredTrack:
 This sends out the expired tracks in the system which the client was earlier notified about.
-If the client closes and reopens the connection.
-This process starts afresh.
+If the client closes and reopens the connection, this process will start again.
+The format of the information would be:
 The format of the information would be:

         {"data": "<trackid1>", "subscriptiontype": "expiredtrack"}